aayars/mastodon-boilerplate/README.md

-## My Very Particular Minimally-Viable Docker Mastodon Setup
+## My Very Particular Minimally-Viable Path-of-Least-Resistance Docker Mastodon Setup

 Stop.
 Look at the date on this `README`, if there is one.
 If it's more than a year old, reconsider the common wisdom of continuing.

 This repo contains instructions with boilerplate for setting up a single-user Mastodon instance which:

 * Runs under `docker-compose`, including `nginx`.
-Only provisioning steps run on the host.
+Only provisioning steps and Docker run on the host.
 * Uses official pre-built images, no further building required.
 * Uses cloud object storage with a distributed cache for serving media files.
 * Does not send mail.

-I mainly wrote these instructions for myself.
+I mainly wrote these instructions for myself, and they are cobbled together from all over the place.
 Please don't come at me if your Mastodon isn't working!

 ### Host OS